NYS Fire Training

 Broome County Hazardous Materials Response Team

 The Broome County Hazardous Materials Response Team is responsible for the management of hazardous materials incidents throughout Broome County.
 In close cooperation with the Binghamton Fire Department Hazardous Materials Response Team, they can respond throughout the county to consult or abate hazardous materials incidents.
-This speciality response team recieves much of its funding thru State and Federal grants, minimizing its support from Broome County tax payers.
+This specialty response team receives much of its funding thru State and Federal grants, minimizing its support from Broome County tax payers.
 Incident pre-planning and training exercises are a primary focus of the team.

 Contact: Fire Coordinator's Office at 607.778.1208